neoground/neoground/README.md

 As the curator of this account, I bring a fusion of creativity, expertise, and enthusiasm to every project.
 Our GitHub is a window into our world, showcasing the diverse, inclusive, and dynamic nature of our work.

 I'm a German web dev expert & IT aficionado with 15+ years of PHP & Linux mastery.
 Passionate about server tech & software dev.
 Founder & Tech Visionary at Neoground.
-Learn more about me on my [personal website R-Digital](https://reifschneider.digital?utm_src=github).
+Learn more about me on my [personal website R-Digital](https://reifschneider.digital?utm_src=github) or on our [company's blog](https://neoground.com/blog).

 ## Our Open-Source Journey 🌟

 We at Neoground believe in the power of open-source to revolutionize technology.
 Our projects are more than just code; they're a testament to our collaborative spirit and innovative mindset.
+Over the years we also created plenty internal projects - most of them are now becoming open-source as well!

 **Explore Our Projects**: Visit our [projects website](https://neoground.com/projects?utm_src=github) to see how we're contributing to the open-source community.
 You can also find all of our project pages and documentations there.